sirharis214/ec2-launch-templates/docs/multi_region_launch_template.md

 #### Why v0.0.2 Would not work

 So far the module looks very promising.
-We're utilizing a single aws_launch_template resource block and a for_each loop over local.all_resources determines how many copies and to which region the copies are getting created in.
+We're utilizing a single aws_launch_template resource block and a for_each loop over var.launch_template.regions determines how many copies of the resource and to which region the copies are getting created in.

-If you havn't caught the one thing thats blocking this single resource approach then here it is, **PROVIDER ALIAS** !
+:boom: If you havn't caught the one thing thats blocking this single resource approach then here it is, **PROVIDER ALIAS** !

 So it turns out, theres no dynamic way of setting the provider on each loop of the resource.
 When we want to create a resource in a different region than the one where our base infrastructure is being created, we have to define a provider alias for that second region, and call it in that resource block.